Tichitt, Mauritanie موريتانيا - Things to Do in Tichitt

 Explore the Historic Old Town

-Booking Tip: No formal booking required, but hiring a local guide for $15-25 per day is highly recommended to navigate the complex layout and learn about the historical significance.
-Best explored in early morning or late afternoon to avoid midday heat.
+Booking Tip: No formal booking required, but hiring a local guide costs around $15-25 per day and is highly recommended for historical context.
+Early morning or late afternoon visits provide the best lighting and cooler temperatures.

 Desert Excursions and Camel Trekking